rohantilva/Google-Like-Question-Answering-System/README-solution.md

        warm_start=False)
 ```

+### Ranking and Classification: Using Logistic Regression
+When evaluating success @k, we found that with our MLP we were getting really horrible results.
+Upon looking at our probabilities of yes versus no for individual instances, we found that our MLP was predicting either 0 or ~1 each time.
+Therefore, although our model had good recall (ie: all positive instances were .98 and above), many negative instances were included in there too (ie: a negative instance may be marked with probability of being positive = .9888, while a positive instance may be marked as probability = .9887).
+When switching to a logistic regression model (albeit, at the last minute), we found our model was predicting a more continuous distribution of probabilities.
+We found that our preprocessing for all of the features described above was taking far too long, so this logistic regression only uses three features: cosine similarity of tfidf vectors, question words, and Jaccard Similarity (percent overlap).

 ### Ranking and Classification: Using continuous predictions for ranking
 With the SVM that we used originally, we received hard predictions regarding yes/no instances.
 Unfortunately, this left us with no real method to rerank our answers, so we had the idea of using probabilities to rerank instead -- question/answer pair instances with higher probability of being a "YES"-instance would be ranked higher than instances with lower probabilities of being a "YES"-instance.
 We received these probabilities by using the MLP's `model.predict_proba(x)` function which, instead of giving yes/no predictions, gave a tuple of probabilities: one value for the probability of not answering the question, and one value for the probability of actually answering the question.